-Life lived lovingly in multiple frames of reference is a bloody tough proposition, yes.
+Life lived lovingly in multiple frames of reference all at the same time is a tough proposition, yes.

-Before I drive a car, I create a white hot awareness of the devastating consequences of my actions if I drive without due preparation and care.
-This helps me with that “toughness”.
+Before I drive a car, I create a white-hot awareness of the devastating consequences of my driving without due preparation and care.
+This helps me mitigate that “toughness”.

 I used to cycle commute to central London 12 miles each way.
-I am alive now, because I chose to ride, metre by every metre, with extreme awareness, furing my journey of all the circumstances which could result in my own injury or death.
+I am alive now, because on every journey I chose to ride metre by metre relentlessly ultra-alert and aware of all possible circumstances which could result in my own injury or death.

-My frame of reference in relation to a personal interraction or to my passive witness of it, can become less of a fraught pinball game, if I take time to choose to populate my mind with hypothetical scenarios and use them to test my moral ground.
+My frame of reference in relation to a personal interraction or to my passive witness of it, can become less of a random pinball game, if I take time to choose to populate my mind with hypothetical scenarios and use them to test my moral or ethical ground.

 I have been chosing for many years to use words with positive areas of meaning, and I try to use non-dualistic descriptors.
-I cultivate the habit of experiencing the effect on others of my words before I use them by virtue of having already conversed in that way with myself.
+I cultivate the habit of experiencing the effect on others of my words before I use them, by virtue of having already rehearsed the conversation with myself in that way.

-Steady formation of the habits of empathy eventually broaden these frames of reference.
+Steady formation of these habits of empathy eventually broaden these frames of reference.

-Is it not a waste of time to have stayed alive for so very many years by crossing the road with all due caution, if I cannot use my experience to walk side by side with others in safety, peace and love on their Journey?
+Is it not a waste of time to have stayed alive for so very many years by crossing the road with all due caution, if I cannot use my experience to walk side by side with others in safety, peace and compassion on their journey?

 ~ Love is present EveryNow